Naming convention (programming): Composite word scheme (OF Language)

 IBM's "OF Language" was documented in an IMS (Information Management System) manual.
 It detailed the PRIME-MODIFIER-CLASS word scheme, which consisted of names like "CUST-ACT-NO" to indicate "customer account number".
 PRIME words were meant to indicate major "entities" of interest to a system.
 MODIFIER words were used for additional refinement, qualification and readability.

 CLASS words ideally would be a very short list of data types relevant to a particular application.
 Common CLASS words might be: NO (number), ID (identifier), TXT (text), AMT (amount), QTY (quantity), FL (flag), CD (code), W (work) and so forth.
 In practice, the available CLASS words would be a list of less than two dozen terms.
 CLASS words, typically positioned on the right (suffix), served much the same purpose as Hungarian notation prefixes.

 The purpose of CLASS words, in addition to consistency, was to specify to the programmer the data type of a particular data field.
 Prior to the acceptance of BOOLEAN (two values only) fields, FL (flag) would indicate a field with only two possible values.

-Language-specific conventions

-ActionScript

-Adobe's Coding Conventions and Best Practices suggests naming standards for ActionScript that are mostly consistent with those of ECMAScript.
-The style of identifiers is similar to that of JavaScript.

-Ada

-In Ada, the only recommended style of identifiers is Mixed_Case_With_Underscores.

-APL

-In APL dialects, the delta (Δ) is used between words, e.g. PERFΔSQUARE (no lowercase traditionally existed in older APL versions).
-If the name used underscored letters, then the delta underbar (⍙) would be used instead.

-C and C++

-In C and C++, keywords and standard library identifiers are mostly lowercase.
-In the C standard library, abbreviated names are the most common (e.g. isalnum for a function testing whether a character is alphanumeric), while the C++ standard library often uses an underscore as a word separator (e.g. out_of_range).
-Identifiers representing macros are, by convention, written using only uppercase letters and underscores, for example NULL and EINVAL (this is related to the convention in many programming languages of using all-upper-case identifiers for constants).
-Names containing double underscore or beginning with an underscore and a capital letter are reserved for implementation (compiler, standard library) and should not be used (e.g. __reserved or _Reserved).
-This is superficially similar to stropping, but the semantics differ: the underscores are part of the value of the identifier, rather than being quoting characters (as is stropping): the value of __foo is __foo (which is reserved), not foo (but in a different namespace).

-While several naming conventions exist in C++, no singular one dominates.
-The C++ standard library and the Boost library use snake_case (for example std::unordered_map), however camelCase and PascalCase, similar to Java, are perhaps more popular in C++ (for example absl::Exponential).